-The EMT course meets the National Standard Curriculum provided by the National Department of Transportation, and/ or the 2009 National Emergency Medical Services Education Standards provided by the National Association of State EMS Officials.
+The EMT course meets the National Standard Curriculum provided by the National Department of Transportation, and/or the 2009 National Emergency Medical Services Education Standards provided by the National Association of State EMS Officials.
 This course prepares the student to take the State of Illinois EMT license examination or the National Registry of Emergency Medical Technician examination.

-- Students who are non-native speakers of English must establish English proficiency through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 18-22-22-17; or - Minimum IELTS scores in reading, listening, speaking, and writing: 6-6.5-6.5-5. - Students are required to keep a current CPR card throughout the course. - Students must be 18 years of age and pass EMS 110 with an 80% or higher final grade to qualify to take the EMT licensing examination.
+- Students who are non-native speakers of English must establish English proficiency through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 18-22-22-17; or - Minimum IELTS scores in reading, listening, speaking, and writing: 6-6.5-6.5-5. - Students are required to keep a current CPR card throughout the course. - Students must be 18 years of age and pass EMS 110 with an 80% or higher final grade to qualify to take the EMT licensing examination. - Students in this program whose reading placement level is CCS 098 are eligible to take ALS 199 Support for Workforce Training in place of CCS 098.
+For more information, contact the Center for Academic Success at 217/353-2005.

-Required Cr.
+Required Program Courses (5 hours) Cr.
 Hrs.

-EMS 110 Emergency Medical Technician ····· ···· 5
+EMS 110 Emergency Medical Technician ····· ·····5

 Total Seme ester Credit Hours 5